Dat17i/06_agenda/README.md

-# 06 Agenda
-Introduction to Databases
+# 06 Introduction to Databases